Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ![Fail](/images/wordpress/wp2_fail.png)

 What could go wrong?
 Hopefully Codeception gives us a suggestion to look for the complete HTML code in `_log` directory.
-This directory, actually  `tests/_log`, was meant to store all data re.lated to test execution.
+This directory, actually  `tests/_log`, was meant to store all data related to test execution.
 We can see there two log files, and the file which we actually need: `SubmitPostCept.php.page.fail.html`.

 ![Log](/images/wordpress/wp2_log.png)